 Pet-Proof Your New Home

 As you unpack, take a little extra time to pet-proof your home.
-Make sure electrical cords are tucked away.
+Ensure electrical cords are properly tucked away.
 Check that window screens are secure and install childproof latches to keep pets out of cabinets.
 Remove any plants and pest-control traps that are poisonous or otherwise dangerous to pets.
+Keep in mind that the persistent odor of animals that once inhabited the home might also upset your pet.

 Find a New Veterinarian

 If you haven’t already, find a vet in your new city and transfer your pet’s health records.
-Schedule a routine checkup with your new vet and ensure your pet’s vaccines are current.
+Schedule a routine checkup with your new veterinarian and ensure your pet’s vaccines are up to date.
 It’s important to do this as soon as possible.
 Scheduling an appointment during an emergency will be much easier if your pet is already an established patient.

 Comply With Local Laws